 - Form Factor Consideration of size and shape of the building.
 Less surface areas of walls

-Passivhaus aims for a comfortable indoor air temperature between 20-25 degrees celsius all year round, and uses 60% to 90% less energy than a 6 star house.
+Passivhaus aims for a comfortable indoor air temperature between 20-25 degrees celsius all year round, and uses 60% to 90% less energy for heating/cooling than a 6 star house.
 It is a life-cycle costing approach - so although it will cost a bit more up front in construction costs (while passivhaus is still new in Australia), it will have reductions in the cost of heating/cooling building for over 60 years (not to mention the amount of carbon emissions saved).
 It is worthwhile to note that energy to heat and cool is still the MOST energy consumed over a building's lifetime - much more so than the embodied energy of the construction materials.

 What's the real reason people love living in Passivhaus homes?